-Further research in China conducted by Wang et al. [30] showed that there is a positive relationship between consumer knowledge about electric vehicles and the intention to adopt EVs, which is also related to the attitudes and perceptions of usability.
-Moreover, the negative impact felt by consumers towards EV products also affects the intention to adopt an electric vehicle as well as the perceptions of usability and attitudes.
-Furthermore, other variables such as attitude and usability were also positively related to intention to adopt electric vehicles.
+Further research in 32 nina conducted by Wang et al. [30] showed that there is a positive relationship between consumer knowledge about electric vehicles and the intention to adopt EVs, which is also related to the attitudes and perceptions of usability.
+Moreover, the negative impact fel 24 y consumers towards EV products also affects the intention to adopt an electric vehicle as well as the perceptions of usability and attitudes.
+Furthermore, other 45 riables such as attitude and usability were also positively related to intention to adopt electric vehicles.
 Next, consumers' lack of knowledge about EVs can hinder their acceptance of EVs.
-Therefore, a government policy must be launched immediately to accelerate the adoption of electric vehicles, including carrying out promotions.
-Another finding is that offering incentives does not significantly affect the intention to adopt electric vehicles.
+Therefore 24 government policy must be launched immediately to accelerate the adoption of electric vehicles, including carrying out promotions.
+Another finding is 3 hat offering incentives does not significantly affect the intention to adopt electric vehicles.
 These findings also reinforce the findings described earlier in this research.

 Another research in Belgium conducted by Lebeau and Mierlo [31] conditioned respondents to watch a film for 10 minutes about electric vehicles, their environmental impact, characteristics, and available electric charging conditions.
-With this conditioning, it is expected that the respondents' knowledge will increase, but the results of this study indicate that the level of knowledge does not affect consumer perceptions about the advantages and disadvantages of electric vehicles.
+With this conditioning, it is expected state the respondents' knowledge will increase, but the results of this study indicate that the level of know 7 dge does not affect consumer perceptions about the advantages and disadvantages of electric vehicles.